scifigurmeet/devops/Provisioning/On-Premise Provisioning.md

-# Practical Guide: On-Premise Provisioning
+# Practical Guide: On-Premise Provisioning for Beginners

 ## Introduction
 This guide will help you understand on-premise provisioning concepts through hands-on exercises using Docker on your Windows laptop.
 We'll simulate a small on-premise infrastructure, explore server templating, and demonstrate both server-side and client-side operations.
+Each exercise includes an explanation of its purpose and how it relates to real-world scenarios.

 ## Prerequisites
 - Windows 10 or 11 laptop